Lady Franklin's Lament (The Sailor's Dream) [Laws K9] -- Part 03

-In any case, there is the question of where the lead came from. *This* question we can answer: It came from their food.
+In any case, there is the question of where the lead came from.
+It is widely believed that it came from their food.
 It is not absolutely certain, as is widely stated, that the lead came from their canned goods.
 Lead was surprisingly common at this time -- "sugar of lead" (lead acetate) was still used as a sweetener (MacInnis-Poison, p.
 53), and yellow lead as a food dye, and red lead was added to snuff and used to color Gloucester cheese (MacInnis-Poison, p.
 45).
 And Watson, p.
 18, says that the desalination apparatus in the ships used lead pipes; many people today suspect that the lead came from their water.
 (Not that it matters; what matters is if it affected them.)

 Still, about a third of the provisions supplied to the Franklin Expedition came from canned food -- in tin cans sealed with lead.
 And yet, other expeditions also sailed with lead-sealed cans, and survived.
 Indeed, thirty-some years later, the Jeannette expedition suffered from lead poisoning (in the form of stomach cramps) -- and they identified the condition and corrected it (Guttridge, p.
 158; or see "Hurrah for Baffin's Bay" for more on the Jeannette).